EndPointCorp/end-point-blog/2013/03/07/streaming-live-with-red5-media.html.md

 title: "Streaming Live with Red5 Media Server: Two-Way"
 ---

 I already wrote about [the basics of publishing and broadcasting](/blog/2012/04/27/streaming-live-with-red5-media-server) with Red5 Media Server.
-Let's fast forward to the advanced topics and create a video conference now!
+Let’s fast forward to the advanced topics and create a video conference now!

-## Getting Ready
+### Getting Ready

 First, a word about the technology stack: a little bit of Java6/Java EE will be used for the server-side work (Red5 is written in Java), ActionScript2/Adobe Flash CS6 will be the primary tool for the client side development, and OS X Mountain Lion is my operating system.

 Red5 Server comes with the set of sample applications that provide the source code for about everything you may want to achieve.
 The primary challenge is to unleash the power of it, since the samples fall extremely short of documentation!
-The **"fitcDemo"** application will serve as a base for all our customization.
+The **“fitcDemo”** application will serve as a base for all our customization.

 Originally I made all the development in Red5 RC 1.0 version where fitcDemo was present.
 Unfortunately, when I downloaded the latest Red5 1.0.1 release yesterday it was simply not there!
 The source code was still in the repo, just outdated and not working.
-Well, I did all the work for Red5 team, so you can just download [fitcDemo.war](https://github.com/marinalohova/red5-example/blob/master/fitcDemo/dist/fitcDemo.war) from my repo and drop it into the **"webapps"** directory of Red5 1.0.1 installation - and you are good!
+Well, I did all the work for Red5 team, so you can just download [fitcDemo.war](https://github.com/marinalohova/red5-example/blob/master/fitcDemo/dist/fitcDemo.war) from my repo and drop it into the **“webapps”** directory of Red5 1.0.1 installation—and you are good!

 You will then find the video conference demo at [http://localhost:5080/demos/videoConference.html](http://localhost:5080/demos/videoConference.html)